Gipuzkoa: Etymology

 The first recorded name of the province was Ipuscoa in a document from the year 1025.
 During the following years, and in various documents, several similar names appear, such as Ipuzcoa, Ipuçcha, Ipuzka, among others.

 The full etymology the word Gipuzkoa has not been fully ascertained, but links have been made with the Basque word Giputz, containing the root ip- which is related to the word ipar (north), ipurdi (back) and ipuin (tale).
 According to this, ipuzko (one of the several first known denominations) might refer to something "to the north" or "in the north".

-Denominations
+Names

 Gipuzkoa

 Gipuzkoa is the Basque spelling recommended by the Royal Academy of the Basque Language, and it is commonly used in official documents in that language.
 The Basque spelling is also mandatory in official texts from the various Spanish public administrations, even in documents written in Spanish.
 It is the spelling most frequently used by the Spanish-language media in the Basque Country.

 It is also the spelling used in the Basque version of the Spanish constitution and in the Basque version of the Statute of Autonomy of the Basque Country.
 Gipuzkoa is also the only official spelling approved for the historical territory by the Juntas Generales of the province.